-Bridget is an advocate for the benefits of trauma-informed legal practice, which recognises the benefits for clients and their lawyers of reflective practice.
+Bridget is an advocate for the benefits of trauma-informed legal practice, for which she trained with the Law Society of Scotland, and recognises the benefits for clients and their lawyers of reflective practice.
 This underpins her values as a family lawyer which have been firmly rooted in the Resolution Code of Conduct since 1992, enhanced by her training and practice as a Collaborative Family Lawyer since 2005.
-She is a member of the International Academy of Collaborative Professionals.
+She sits on Resolution’s DR Committee, as well as the Education and Training Committee of the International Academy of Collaborative Professionals (IACP).

 Bridget has represented clients from all over the world, but is based in the South West of England where she practices as a Consultant Solicitor with Walker Family Law.